rust-lang/rfcs/text/0000-project-error-handling.md

 ## Membership Requirements

-- Group membership is open, any interested party can participate in discussions, repeat contributors will be added appropriate teams.
+- Group membership is open, any interested party can participate in discussions, repeat contributors will be added to appropriate teams.

 ## Additional Questions